How our labels work

 Recycle

-75% or more of UK local authorities collect this type of packaging which is then effectively sorted, processed, and sold as recyclate for use in new packaging or products.
+75% or more of UK local authorities collect this type of packaging through household recycling collections.
+It is then effectively sorted, processed, and sold as recyclate for use in new packaging or products.

 Do Not Recycle

-Fewer than 50% of UK local authorities collect this type of packaging and/or it is not effectively sorted, processed or sold as recyclate for use in new packaging or products.
+Fewer than 50% of UK local authorities collect this type of packaging through household recycling collections, and/or it is not effectively sorted, processed or sold as recyclate for use in new packaging or products.

 We also have REFILL labels which have been developed and consumer-tested to enable OPRL members to engage their customers in using refill systems appropriately.